Obsaa/react-native-elements/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-> Before filling out an issue, be sure to check the version of react-native-elements you are using and the docs for that version over [here](https://react-native-training.github.io/react-native-elements/versions.html).
+> Before filling out an issue, be sure to check the version of react-native-elements-kpay you are using and the docs for that version over [here](https://react-native-training.github.io/react-native-elements-kpay/versions.html).

 **Explain what you did**
 What you were trying to accomplish.